DanielScholzde/KArgParser/README.md

 # KArgParser
-Programm Argument Parser written in Kotlin and designed for Kotlin applications
+Program Argument Parser written in Kotlin and designed for Kotlin applications

 The main features are: very easy to use, small code size and type safety.

 Other features are: Subtree-Parsing, provision of a DSL, and the possibility to register different parsers for one parameter value.

-Examples:
+Example:

     var foo = 0